wongd-hub/obsidian-vault/statistics/reinforcement-learning/2 RL Markov Decision Processes.md

 - Previously we saw linear equations that could be solved using matrix inversion, however the Bellman optimality equation is non-linear.
     - In general, there is no closed-form solution.
-- There are iterative solution methods to solve this (dynamic programming)
+- There are iterative solution methods to solve this (dynamic programming), we'll discuss these in the next lecture
     - Value Iteration
     - Policy Iteration
     - Q-Learning